Modi's 'Aatmanirbhar Bharat' important initiative: IMF

 “More generally, beyond the health sector, comprehensive structural reforms are needed to achieve more inclusive and sustainable medium-term growth.

 “We have talked about those reforms before — infrastructure, land reforms, product market and labour market reforms, increasing female labour force participation, access to finance and better jobs,” Rice said.
-(AGENCIES)
+(PTI)

 Modi’s ‘Aatmanirbhar Bharat’ important initiative: IMF